Mimi Rhodes

-Euphemie "Mimi" Rhodes (born 17 December 2001) is an English professional golfer and Ladies European Tour player.
+Euphemie "Mimi" Rhodes (born 17 December 2001) is an English professional golfer who plays on the LPGA Tour and Ladies European Tour.
 In 2025, she won the Ford Women's NSW Open, Joburg Ladies Open, and Dutch Ladies Open.
+She represented the winning European team at the 2026 Solheim Cup.

 Early life

 Rhodes was born in Bath, Somerset, England, and raised in Sotogrande, Spain.
 She was introduced to golf aged eight by her grandmother, a single-figure handicap golfer.
 Her sister Patience is also a golfer who attends Arizona State University.
 They were educated at Millfield School.

 Amateur career

 Rhodes was runner-up at the 2018 French International Ladies Amateur Championship (Trophee Cécile de Rothschild), which helped put her on the 2019 Junior Solheim Cup team.

-Rhodes attended Wake Forest University form 2020 to 2024.
+Rhodes attended Wake Forest University from 2020 to 2024.
 She helped Wake Forest win the 2023 NCAA Division I women's golf championship, and tied for 10th individually in 2024 to earn NCAA All-American honors.

 Alongside her sister, she won bronze at the 2024 European Ladies' Team Championship in Madrid and won the 2024 Curtis Cup at Sunningdale Golf Club.